-Recollections and photographs of the final days by Stephen McGahon
+Recollections of the final days by Stephen McGahon

 The Alston Branch rekindled my interest in railways.
 After the trainspotting years of my early teens I had moved on to other things, mainly football.
 In 1974 the line was in the news as being under threat, so I decided I had to take a look at one of the last surviving rural branch lines of the North Eastern Railway.